 Starting business in Saudi Arabia is very convenient.
 The Saudi government has introduced such policies which makes business setup for foreign investors much easier.
 However, for this process a foreign investor needs to follow several procedural rules and regulations in KSA.

 Once you have decided to setup your commercial venture in Saudi Arabia, you can get started with the official formalities.

 Starting a business in Saudi Arabia is fairly simple, straightforward process:

 The process takes about 11-13 weeks with ordinary law firms.
-However, Pangea Worldwide can do it in a shorter time.
+However, with Pangea Worldwide foreign investors can benefit from accessing the Saudi market without any obstacles in the shortest possible time.

 There are several ways of doing business in Saudi Arabia.
-Among them are commercial agents & distributors, direct exports, franchises, joint venture companies, non-resident execution of projects, permanent branches, self-owned companies, sole proprietorships, technical & scientific offices, and temporary branches
+Among them are commercial agents & distributors, direct exports, franchises, joint venture companies, non-resident execution of projects, permanent branches, self-owned companies, sole proprietorship, technical & scientific offices, and temporary branches.

 Agreements are overseen by Royal Decrees, Ministry of Commerce Resolutions, and the Council of Ministers Resolutions, as well as principles of Islamic law.
 The contract is not immune from alteration, providing it does not contradict with the relevant law and regulations.